ISISNeutronMuon/isisneutronmuon.github.io/README.md

 The [production version](#building-the-production-version) is compiled to a static set of pages using Next.js's support for [static exports](https://nextjs.org/docs/app/building-your-application/deploying/static-exports).
-The result requires only a standard webserver to server the content.
+The result requires only a standard webserver to serve the content and this is deployed to GitHub pages using a [Github actions](./.github/workflows/deploy-ghpages.yml) workflow.

 ## Set Up